VeggieVampire/ChoreTracker/README.md

 1. Download the project files.
 2. Upload the files to your web hosting environment.
 3. Ensure that your web hosting environment supports PHP.
-4. No database setup required.
-Data is stored in text files.
+4. Change the password on edit.php (No database setup required.
+Data is stored in text files.)

 ## Usage